xiaosaiyao/epiregulon.book/docs/prostate.ENZ.archr.md

 ```
 ## Warning in calculateActivity(expMatrix = GeneExpressionMatrix, exp_assay =
-## "counts", : The weight column contains multiple subcolumns but no cluster
+## "normalizedCounts", : The weight column contains multiple subcolumns but no
-## information was provided.
+## cluster information was provided.
 Using first column to compute activity...
 ```

 ```